edgemicro-kubernetes/edgemicro-k8/README.md

 ## Overview

-This allows you to install Apigee Edge Microgateway as a sidecar gateway in front of your services deployed in kubernetes cluster.
-Developers faces challenges in exposing their microservices and they rely on API Management providers for exposining,securing and managing those apis.
+This project allows you to install Apigee Edge Microgateway as a sidecar gateway in front of your services deployed in kubernetes cluster.
+Developers faces challenges in exposing their microservices and rely on API Management providers for exposing,securing and managing their apis.

-This project brings native api management to the microservices.
+This project brings native api management to the microservices development on kubernetes platform.

 # Architecture
 ![Architecture](/docs/images/arch.png)